jouler-study/equipo-1-ings-202520-actions/server/README.md

 - **Implemented**:
   - **Token blacklist** (in-memory) to invalidate tokens after logout
   - Token verification on each protected request
+- **Note**: The in-memory token blacklist is cleared whenever the server restarts.
+  - In future improvements, a distributed cache such as **Redis** could be used to persist token invalidation across multiple instances.
 - **Location**: `auth.py` lines 23-189

 ```python